smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/GetListOfPermissions/index.md

 a) The information about the application (name, ID, etc.) is provided by SDL via either BasicCommunication.UpdateAppList or BasicCommunication.OnAppRegistered RPCs.
 b) If HMI has never sent externalConsentStatus before (via [OnAppPermissionConsent](../../sdl/onapppermissionconsent)), SDL will respond with empty array.
 c) User can go to settings on HMI and enable or disable "External UCS" for an "entity".
 HMI will notify SDL accordingly (_see figure ExternalConsentStatus_).
-d) The resulting allowance of functional grouping is informed by parameter “allowedFunctions” to HMI in accordinance with result of ExternalConsentStatus.
+d) The resulting allowance of functional grouping is informed by parameter “allowedFunctions” to HMI in accordance with result of ExternalConsentStatus.

 #### Parameters